SWP Evaluation Showcase

 Evaluation Overview

-This evaluation tested an LLM's ability to understand, interpret, and apply Symbol Word Protocol tags across all six domain frameworks.
+This evaluation tested an LLM's ability to understand, interpret, and apply Symbol Word Protocol tags across all seven domain frameworks.
 The AI was provided with the complete SWP documentation and framework specifications, then asked 25 questions spanning tag comprehension, domain-specific compliance, practical application, and edge cases.

 Key Finding: When provided with SWP-tagged documents, the LLM consistently produced structured, deterministic responses that correctly referenced regulatory standards, compliance requirements, and tag semantics across all domains.